blakejakopovic/dotfiles/README.md

 # Run bootstrap script
 ~/.dotfiles/install
 ```
-For additional customisation, please use the `.private` file to store personal information, such as git credentials.
+For additional customisation, please use the `.private` file to store personal information, including git credentials.
 Note that you must also rename `.private.sample` to `.private` and that the `.private` file is not tracked by git.

 NB.
 The bootstrap script can be run multiple times, and should be run again after updates.

 ### License

-Copyright (c) 2016 Blake Jakopovic
+Copyright (c) 2016 Blake Jakopovic.
 Licensed under the MIT license.